cfauch/revealer/README.md

 ### Use it

-Next open a new session and call `findOrderBy` with `"script"` to obtain the list of all versions of the database ordered by the script name.
+Next open a new session and call `findOrderBy` with `"script"` to obtain the list of all versions of the database ordered by the script.

 ```
     try(Connection conn = db.openSession()) {